ozekik/awesome-ontology/README.md

 * [pyontutils](https://github.com/tgbugs/pyontutils) - Python utilities for working with ontologies.
 * [ROBOT](http://robot.obolibrary.org/) - Java library and CLI tool for working with ontologies, particularly Open Biomedical Ontologies.
 It also provides a bridge to Python by Py4J.
 * [WebVOWL](https://github.com/VisualDataWeb/WebVOWL) - Web application for visualizing ontologies on the Web.
+* [WIDOCO](https://github.com/dgarijo/Widoco) - Java tool for publishing and creating an enriched and customized documentation of ontology automatically, by following a series of steps in a GUI.
+Based on LODE.
 * [yamlpyowl](https://github.com/cknoll/yamlpyowl) - Python based YAML-to-OWL-converter.
 * [owl-cli](https://github.com/atextor/owl-cli) - Command line tool for ontology engineering (diagram generation, read/write documents in various formats and OWL DL reasoning).